 Available with Production Mapping license.

-With Esri Production Mapping, you can load data into a geodatabase using a template that corresponds to the data model or product specification you are using.
+With ArcGIS Production Mapping, you can load data into a geodatabase using a template that corresponds to the data model or product specification you are using.
 This template, named a cross-reference database, contains mapping information between the data being loaded (the source workspace) and the database into which the data is being loaded (the target workspace).
 The cross-reference database contains information that controls mapping information between the source and target workspaces.
 This includes which source features should be loaded into a target dataset with WHERE clauses and, if applicable, the appropriate subtype.
 In addition to that, it also contains tables that define field mapping and value substitution.

 Using the Data Loader tool, you can load data from one geodatabase, coverages, or set of shapefiles into another geodatabase that may or may not have the same schema.
 This can append data to existing databases or load it into an empty schema.
 The target workspace must contain the schema referenced in the cross-reference database, at a minimum.